The following professionals lent their expertise to this article:

 • Ethical Considerations in Nursing

-Starting your journey to become an LPN in Indiana can be a bit overwhelming.
-It’s completely normal to have questions about the process, in fact other prospective students have wondered the same things.
+It’s completely normal to have questions about becoming an LPN in Indiana.
 That’s exactly why we’ve put together answers to some of the most frequently asked questions to guide you along the way.

 How long does it take to complete an LPN program in Indiana?